keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 > <br> Even in a street used for that, still there will be one time, one **dyed** afternoon (**coaltar-impossible** orange-brown, clear all the way through) <span class="page-ref">693</span>
 {: .basf}

-[ BASF makes film roll, the green and purple from "Colouring Gravity's Rainbow" and the film company front of IG is specifically mentioned in the book.
+[  Agfa (survives today as Agfa-Gevaert N.V.) makes film roll, notably Agfacolor.
+Afgacolor, loses the yellow tints when fading with age, leaving behind the green and purple film tinits noted in "Colouring Gravity's Rainbow" due to the [green and magenta dye coupler](https://www.photomemorabilia.co.uk/Colour_Darkroom/Early_Agfa.html).
+Film company front of IG is specifically mentioned in the book.
+Proganda Ministry ordered full length Agfacolor feature films even when the technology was not considered sufficiently established by the industry.
 BASF also made magnetic tape which connects with the music but also the recorded propaganda speeches used by the Nazi regime to control the messaging]
+[Kodak AG [produced war materiel](https://kosmofoto.com/2020/09/the-confiscated-kodak-factory-that-made-film-for-the-nazis-and-communist-east-germany/) and benefitted from the [slave labour in WWII Germany](https://www.thenation.com/article/archive/kodaks-nazi-connections/)]
+[Whilhelm Klepper as the finacial enabler of the NSDAP. with direct ties to both Braunkohle-Benzin (Brown coal -- gasoline) subsidiary of IG Farben and Kodak AG, he would be appointed the NSDAP's economic adviser]
+[Braunkohle-Benzin AG was *the company* given 100 million reichsmarks to turn brown coal into fuel (syngas) for the war machine.
+They commercialised in 1936 the Fischer-Tropsch process invented in 1926 in a German chemical research institute.
+Also heavily reliance of slave labour.
+Several scientists were brought back to the U.S. under Operation Paperclip].

+> This **serpentine** slag-heap he is just about to ride into now, this **ex-refinery, Jamf Ölfabriken Werke** [oil factory] **AG**, _is not a ruin at all.
+It is in perfect working order_.
+Only waiting for the right connections to be set up, to be switched on... modified, precisely, _deliberately_ by bombing that was never hostile, but part of a plan both sides—“_sides_?”—had always agreed on... yes and now what if we—all right, say we are supposed to be the <span class="etym-mauvine">Kabbalists out here, say that’s our real Destiny, to be the scholar-magicians of the Zone<span class="etym-mauvine">, with somewhere in it a Text, to be picked to pieces <span class="page-ref">520</span>
+{: .basf}

 [IG Farben would make the chemicals used in wartime Germany, including the most horrific atrocities]